-(1C) Subject to the provisions of these regulations, road, rail and air public transport operations relating to the transporting of persons between the zones in Namibia except as otherwise provided for in regulation 5A or in other applicable regulation of the Regulations, is prohibited.
+(1C) Subject to the provisions of these regulations, road, rail and air public transport operations relating to the transporting of persons between the zones in Namibia except as otherwise provided for in regulation 5A or in any other applicable provision of these regulations, is prohibited.

-[subregulation (1C) inserted by GN 138/2021]
+[subregulation (1C) inserted by GN 138/2021 and substituted by GN 144/2021]

-- (2) Every owner or operator of a vehicle used for the purposes of conveying persons or goods for reward must - - ensure that the driver of a public vehicle carrying passengers in terms of an authorisation granted in terms of any law wears a mask and the driver must ensure that all passengers wear masks at all times;

-- (b) provide alcohol-based hand sanitisers for use in the vehicle; and - (c) regularly disinfect or cause the regular disinfection of the vehicle used for the purposes of conveying persons or goods, before and after each conveyance. - (3) A person who contravenes or fails to comply with subregulation (1A) or (2) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (2) Every owner or operator of a vehicle used for the purposes of conveying persons or goods for reward must - - ensure that the driver of a public vehicle carrying passengers in terms of an authorisation granted in terms of any law wears a mask and the driver must ensure that all passengers wear masks at all times; - (b) provide alcohol-based hand sanitisers for use in the vehicle; and - (c) regularly disinfect or cause the regular disinfection of the vehicle used for the purposes of conveying persons or goods, before and after each conveyance. - (3) A person who contravenes or fails to comply with subregulation (1A) or (2) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.